jessepav/libgdx-wiki-old/Starter-classes-and-configuration.md

    }
 }
 ```

+On Mac OS X the LWJGL 3 backend is only working when the JVM is run with the "-XstartOnFirstThread" argument.

 # Android #
 Android applications do not use a `main()` method as the entry-point, but instead require an Activity.
 Open the `MainActivity.java` class in the `my-gdx-game-android` project: